classdojo/linen.js/README.md

 });
 ```

-The `existingPerson` will asynchronously call `.to(fn)` when it's been fetch from the server.
+The `existingPerson` will asynchronously call `.to(fn)` when it's been loaded from the server.
 This is useful when data-binding to any sort of UI component, such as [rivets.js](http://rivetsjs.com/), or [paperclip.js](classdojo/paperclip.js).

 You can just as easily bind the `existingPerson`'s friends.
 For instance: